The safety profile of DUPIXENT + TCS in infants to preschoolers through

 Consider completing all age-appropriate vaccinations as recommended by current immunization guidelines prior to initiating treatment with DUPIXENT1

-- Avoid use of live vaccines in patients treated with DUPIXENT1
+- Avoid use of live vaccines during treatment with DUPIXENT1

 according to the